hitzam/cookiecutter-golang-flip/{{cookiecutter.app_name}}/README.md

 ## Need more help

-If you need more help or anything else, please ask Kitabisa backend engineer team.
+If you need more help or anything else, please ask flip-id backend engineer team.
 We would be happy to help you.